 Where?
 Queen’s House of Retreats in Saskatoon.
 Location is 601 Taylor St. W. It is on the riverbank and has lovely grounds for a walk.

-These events are great socializing and inspiring experiences.
-We encourage you to register; overall fees are yet to be set but will be in the range of $250.
+These events are great for socializing and are very inspiring experiences.
+We encourage you to register; the overall fee is $250.

 Full details and a registration form can be found in the pdf below.
 Registration starts on February 14 and is scheduled to end on March 22, unless all spaces are filled before then.